thebkbuffalo/url_shortener/README.md

 # Welcome to Evan's wonderful URL shortener API!

-URL shortener does exactly what is says.
+URL Shortener does exactly what is says.
 It will take in a URL of your deisgnation, of any length (but probably something fairly long, I'd imagine, or else why would you use a shortener?), and either creates a custom short url, or applies a short url that you specify.

+**A short note on the building of this app**

+I kept this app pretty slim.
+The ultimate point is to make a shortened URL that redirects to it's specified destination.
+Accomplishing this didn't really require too many third party tools, hence why I kept it slim.
+My general rule of thumb is if you don't need to rely on dependencies or third party libraries, than best not to.

 ### This application uses:
 RVM for ruby version management and uses ruby version 2.7.2